juanrh/training/README.md

 Here our goal is to package a C++ library or executable into a Conan package.
 Basic outline of that process:

 - Create a conanfile.py that defines the packaging process
-  - `conan new` is a scaffolding tool that creates a template for a new project
+  - `conan new` is a scaffolding tool that creates a template for a new project.
+Pass the option `-t` to create a "test package", that is kind of a unit test but to check packagin works fine
   - `conan create` builds the package and publish it locally (to ~/.conan), so it is visible by `conan search`
     - NOTE `conan create` only modifies the local conan cache, it does NOT publish to remote artifactory repos.
 That requires an additional step.
 This is very nice because it allows to freely experiment locally
 - The conanfile defines different binaries for different configuration (Release/Debug) of the package